-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 But the government does not want to acknowledge that.

-Even though opinion polls shows that 54 percent of Poles support the movement, nobody from PiS has reached out to the organisers or walked out to meet protesters.
+Even though opinion polls show that 54 percent of Poles support the movement, nobody from PiS has reached out to the organisers or walked out to meet protesters.

-Instead, the party has tried to demonise the protests as "riots" and fanned the flames by saying that the demonstrators were vandals with no agenda or vulgar and violent "leftist militias".
+Instead, the party has tried to demonise the protests as "riots" and fanned the flames by saying that demonstrators were vandals with no agenda or vulgar and violent "leftist militias".

-Speaking before Friday's marches Michał Woś, the deputy justice minister, called on prosecutors "to treat all protest organisers as criminals", threatening them with up to eight years in prison, on grounds they "endanger the life and health of many people" due to the pandemic.
+Speaking before Friday's marches, Michał Woś, the deputy justice minister, called on prosecutors "to treat all protest organisers as criminals", threatening them with up to eight years in prison, on grounds they "endanger the life and health of many people" due to the pandemic.

-The minister of education and science, Przemysław Czarnek, has warned that universities which granted students days off to job the rallies may face future difficulties in obtaining funds.
+The minister of education and science, Przemysław Czarnek, warned that universities which granted students days off to join the rallies may face future difficulties in obtaining funds.

-And last Tuesday, Kaczyński issued a video statement saying: "These attacks are meant to destroy Poland" and warned against "the end of history of the Polish nation as we know it".
+And last Tuesday, Kaczyński issued a video statement saying: "These attacks are meant to destroy Poland" and warned of "the end of ... the Polish nation as we know it".

 He also urged his supporters to defend "Poland and patriotism" in what he called a "war".